 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The tidal coefficient today is 94.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 90 to end the day with a tidal coefficient of 85.
-The tide heights today are -1.0 ft, 7.9 ft, -0.7 ft and 6.9 ft.
+The tidal coefficient today is 78, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 76 to end the day with a tidal coefficient of 75.
+The tide heights today are 0.3 ft, 5.9 ft, 0.3 ft and 6.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ashepoo-Coosaw Cutoff which is of 8.5 ft and a minimum height of -1.6 ft.

 The solunar fishing calendar in Ashepoo-Coosaw Cutoff tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Ashepoo-Coosaw Cutoff.
 The times are generated in local time in South Carolina and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Ashepoo-Coosaw Cutoff are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).